 3. Multiplication (*) Operator (Asterisk)

-Like the addition and subtraction procedures, you can either use the numbers directly or reference the cells for multiplication.
+Like the addition and subtraction procedures, you can use the numbers directly or reference the cells for multiplication.

 4. Division (/) Operator